aakarsh604/Asos-Clone/README.md

 # ASOS CLone

-This is the clone of ASOS which we have done during our Unit 4 construct week at Masai.
+This is the clone of ASOS website which we have done during our Unit 4 construct week at Masai.
 Its functional clone of the website.
 ## Technologies used

--HTML
+- HTML
 - Javascript
 - CSS
 - React